Pfizer COVID-19 shot 91% effective in updated data, protective against South African variant

 The trial reviewed more than 900 confirmed cases of COVID-19, most of which were among participants who received a placebo.

-Reporting by Carl O’Donnell in New York; additional reporting by Michael Erman in New York; editing by Peter Henderson and Edwina Gibbs
+Reporting by Carl O’Donnell in New York; additional reporting by Michael Erman in New York and Kate Kelland in London; editing by Peter Henderson, Edwina Gibbs and David Goodman

 Our Standards: The Thomson Reuters Trust Principles.